Fuqiang-Li/PDF-to-PPT/README.md

 # pdf to pptx using python
 This is an folk from vijayanandrp/PDF-to-PPT.
-Added support for generating greyscale, black and white, and color inversed pptx.
-Also added support for generating pptx using only regions provided to crop the original pdf pages.
+Extended with following supports to generate pptx:
+- in greyscale
+- in black and white
+- in inversed color
+- based on cropped regions, which is useful when converting pdf with multi-slides in a single page

 Written in PYTHON 2.7
 Tested in ubuntu 16 (Linux)